Willkommen 20xx: Format

 Due to the energy crisis affecting Germany, the 2022/23 edition was moved from the Brandenburg Gate to a smaller stage at the Pariser Platz, where, for security reasons, only a few thousand could stand in front of the stage.
 The next year's edition returned to the Brandenburg Gate.

+After the city's authorities refused to fund the event at the Brandenburg Gate for 2025/26, producers moved the event to a floating stage in the HafenCity in Hamburg.

 In the minute before midnight, producers have usually played Europe's The Final Countdown since 2016/17 while Kiewel and Kerner chat to fill time.
 Thirty seconds before midnight, the clock in the top-right screen will disappear and an announcer says Deutschland, macht sich bereit. ("Germany, get ready.") before a ten-second countdown.
 After midnight, producers either play Ode to Joy, a cover of it; or have performers sing Auld Lang Syne.

-The show's usual slogan is Celebrate at the Gate.
+The show's usual slogan was Celebrate at the Gate.

 Broadcast

 ZDF replaced RTL Zwei, which used to broadcast the party from the Brandenburg Gate, attracting impressive ratings.
 The first episode was broadcast live on New Year's Eve 2010 from 11pm, after the music show Die ZDF-Hitparty, which started at 9:30pm.
 The next year, the show was extended to start at 9:45pm, pushing Die ZDF-Hitparty back to start at 8:15pm.
 For the 2015/16 edition, the Hitparty was replaced by Guten Rutsch!, with no change to the start time of Willkommen...
 In 2016/17, the show was extended again to 8:15pm with Johannes B. Kerner joining the show, replacing Matze Knop.
 For the 2018/19 edition, the show returned to 9:45pm, before going back to 8:15pm the next year.
 In 2019/20, the show started at 9:45pm once more, yet since 2021/22 it has returned to the 8:15pm timeslot.